How To Make Tick Tubes: 5 EASY STEPS DIY

 5 Easy Steps to Make Your Own Tick Tubes

-1. Safety First.
-Put on your protective eyewear, disposable gloves, and breathing mask.
+- Safety First.
+Put on your protective eyewear, wear gloves, and breathing mask.
 Carefully read and follow the Permethrin label precautions and safety instructions for use and risk of exposure.

-3. Spread out the cotton balls or dryer lint balls and generously spray Permethrin on them with the diluted Permethrin solution from your spray bottle.
+- Spread out the cotton balls or dryer lint balls and generously spray Permethrin on them with the diluted solution from your spray bottle.

-4. Insert the treated cotton balls or dryer link balls into each cardboard toilet paper roll or paper towel tube.
-You do not need to tightly pack the cotton balls in the small tubes.
-6 to 8 cotton balls in each tube should be enough.
+- Insert the treated cotton or dryer lint balls into each cardboard toilet paper roll or paper towel tube.
+You do not need to tightly pack the cotton.
+6 to 8 cotton pieces in each tube should be enough.

-6. Optional Step – tie a stick or small rock to the outside of your cardboard tubes.
+- Optional Step – tie a stick or small rock to the outside of your cardboard tubes.
 This will prevent the tubes from blowing around your property.
-If you place the tubes underbrush or cover, the tubes shouldn’t blow around too much.
+If you place the tick tubes underbrush or cover, the tubes shouldn’t blow around too much.

 What Are Tick Tubes?

 A tick tube is a cotton-filled treated cardboard tube placed around your property to help combat and kill ticks.
-The tubes are loaded with cotton balls that are treated with a chemical called Permethrin which is deadly for ticks.
+Tick tubes are loaded with cotton balls treated with a chemical called Permethrin which is deadly for ticks.

 A tick control tube works by leveraging the natural nesting habits of mice and other small mammals or small rodents.
-Mice happen upon the mouse tubes filled with cotton balls or similar nesting material in the tubes, and they take the nesting material back to their burrows or nests.
+Mice happen upon a tube filled with treated cotton or similar nesting material, and they take the nesting material back to their mouse habitat burrows or nests.

-The treated cotton balls or nest-building material do not necessarily affect the mice or other small animals, but it is quite fatal for killing ticks.
-Ticks walk across the treated nesting material and can die within seconds or minutes.
+The permethrin treated cotton balls or nest-building material does not necessarily affect mice or other small animals, but it is quite fatal for killing ticks.
+Ticks walk across the treated nesting material by mice and can die within seconds or minutes.

 Ticks, in the Arachnids family, sure do get a reaction from people when they are crawling around.
 Likely there is a high-pitched shriek followed by a nervous quick-step dance as people try to encourage the tick off of their body.